ly574605863/Knowledge/README.md

 In this project, you can learn:

-Use Desgn library.
+-Use Desgn library.

-Apply MVP framework.
+-Apply MVP framework.

-Okhttp request and parse response with Gson
+-Okhttp request and parse response with Gson

-Load image with Glide library
+-Load image with Glide library

-Add a splash page with ScaleAnimation
+-Add a splash page with ScaleAnimation